 And the difference is HUGE.

-- Your Story has to hook the audience in first — and introduce the product last.
+- Your Brand Story has to deliver value first — and introduce the service last.

 - Your Story has to help them see their problem in a new light.

-- Your Story has to focus on customer success.
+- Your Story has to focus on client success.
+(Not your own.)

 So no, don’t rush out and start thinking how to bolt onto the end of your website some ham-fisted bunch of email auto responders or a content upgrade.